Meet the Editors

 She is Professor Emerita of Photographic History at De Montfort University, Leicester, where she was founding director of the Photographic History Research Centre.
 She has Honorary Professorships in the Department of Anthropology University College London, and University of Durham.
 From 2016-22 she was Andrew W. Mellon Professor at the Victoria and Albert Museum Research Institute, London.
 Until 2005 she was a curator at Pitt Rivers Museum and lecturer in visual anthropology at ISCA, University of Oxford, where she is now Research Affiliate.
 Her most recent books are The Camera as Historian: Amateur Photographers and Historical Imagination (2012), Photographs and the Practice of History: a short primer (2022), and the co-edited What Photographs Do: the making and remaking of museum cultures (2022).

-Elizabeth is a temporary editor of The Journal of the British Academy, helping with the relaunch.
+Elizabeth is an editor for the Journal of the British Academy.

 (University of Sussex)